phpMussel/plugin-boilerplates/boilerplate-v3/README.md

 ## Boilerplate plugin class for phpMussel v3.

-In theory, it should generally be possible to extend phpMussel v3 as to be able to do almost anything which is conceivably possible to do in PHP.

 By the fact of your reading of this text and reviewing this boilerplate, I would assume that you're already reasonably familiar with phpMussel v3 from the standpoint of basic installation, usage, and structure.
 If such is the case, working with this boilerplate should be reasonably straightforward and easy for you.
 But, if not, I would recommend familiarising yourself with those things first, because going any further with this boilerplate could be potentially confusing and difficult otherwise.

 Other than this README, you should see three things in this directory: